EnvelopSound/Earshot/README.md

 ### FFMPEG Flags ###

 If you want to add additional flags for ffmpeg that is called within the transcoder -- for example, more adaptive DASH stream bitrates -- you can update the "FFMPEG_FLAGS" environment variable in the docker-compose.yml.

+### Troubleshooting ###

+* I get `open() "/usr/local/nginx/html/stream1.mpd" failed (2: No such file or directory)` errors when streaming.

+You may be missing key binaries installed by Git LFS.
+Make sure you have used `git clone` to get Earshot, not downloaded it a zip file.
+If you installed Git LFS after cloning this repository, you can run `git lfs checkout` to inflate the binaries.

 ## Using Webtools ##